-The U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) estimates that, in the first quarter of 2018 alone, the program’s National Helpline received an average of 68,683 calls per month (up from numbers reported in 2017).
-Yet, despite tremendous demand, the same organization estimated in 2013 that as many as 90% of those who most need drug rehab won’t receive it.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) estimates that, in the first quarter of 2018 alone, the program’s National Helpline received close to 69,000 calls per month (a slight increase from numbers reported in 2017).
+That same year, based on responses to their National Survey on Drug Use and Health (NSDUH), an estimated 21.2 million people (aged 12 or above) needed substance use treatment.
+Yet, despite the tremendous number of individuals who would benefit from treatment, and the tremendous demand for their treatment and referral information services, SAMHSA estimated in 2018 that only 3.7 million of the people who needed treatment received—meaning that as many as 83% of those who most need drug rehab won’t receive it.1

-While work is still clearly needed in this area, much has already been written about the challenges of identifying substance abuse issues in loved ones and guiding them towards appropriate treatment programs.
-That’s why we’ve chosen to focus this article on an issue that generally receives less attention: supporting family members and friends after they’ve completed rehab.
+Work is still clearly needed to help bridge the gulf between the numbers of people who need treatment and the number who end up receiving it.
+Much has already been written about the challenges of identifying substance abuse issues in loved ones and guiding them towards appropriate treatment programs.
+However, this article will spotlight an issue that generally receives less attention: supporting family members and friends after they’ve completed rehab.

 Planning for Post-Treatment Support

 Completing a rehab program for drug or alcohol addiction is a tremendous milestone that every patient and their loved ones should be proud of.
 However, even the most successful treatment outcomes can’t be confused with cures.
-That’s because addiction doesn’t exist in the black and white.
-It’s best thought of as a disease that must be managed on an ongoing basis – even when symptoms aren’t present.
+That’s because addiction doesn’t exist in black and white.
+It’s best thought of as a disease that must be managed on an ongoing basis—even when symptoms aren’t present.

-According to Dr. Tom Doub, Chief Clinical Director of American Addiction Centers and Greenhouse Treatment Center, “Just like diabetes, addiction has to be managed every day, 24/7/365.
+According to Dr. Tom Doub, clinical psychologist and former Chief Clinical Officer at American Addiction Centers and Greenhouse Treatment Center, “Just like diabetes, addiction has to be managed every day, 24/7/365.
 Even people who have been in recovery for years can have a setback and relapse.”
 Extending the comparison further, imagine the experience of a newly-diagnosed diabetic.
 They may: